-The court of appeals agreed with the district court that the plaintiff wished to become a Canadian citizen and would have liked also to remain a United States citizen, but because Canada required relinquishment of his other citizenship, he chose to renounce United States citizenship in order to obtain Canadian citizenship.
-Indeed, the court found that the plaintiff characterized his true intentions in a questionnaire he completed several years after his naturalization when ne stated that: "I did not want to relinquish my U.S. citizenship but as part of the Canadian citizenship requirement I did so.'
-Id. at 1422.
-Although the court did not specifically evaluate other factors in the case, it noted in its recitation of the facts that after obtaining Canadian citizenship, plaintiff obtained a Canadian passport and used it to enter the United States; enrolled in an American university" as a foreign student; and obtained a second Canadian passport when he returned to Canada and travelled abroad on it.
+The court of appeals agreed with the district court that the plaintiff wished to become a Canadian citizen and would have liked also to remain a United States citizen, but because Canada required relinquishment of his other citizenship, he chose to renounce United States citizenship in order to obtain Canadian Indeed, the court found that the citizenship. questionnaire his true intentions characterized in a completed several years after his naturalization when he stated that: "I did not want to relinquish my U.S. citizenship but as part of the Canadian citizenship requirement I did so."
+1422.
+Although the court did not specifically evaluate other factors in the case, it noted in its recitation of the facts that after obtaining Canadian citizenship, plaintiff obtained a Canadian passport and used it to enter the United States; enrolled in an American university as a foreign student; and obtained a second Canadian passport when he returned to Canada and travelled abroad on it.

 In the same vein as Richards is Meretsky v.
 Department of Justice et al., memorandum opinion, No. 86-5184 (D.C.
 Cir.
 1987).
 There the petitioner obtained naturalization in Canada and swore an oath of allegiance that included a declaration renouncing all other allegiance.
 In affirming the decision of the district court, the court of appeals declared that the oath the petitioner took renounced United States citizenship "in no uncertain terms."
-But it should be noted that the Court also took into account other evidence which it considered contradicted. the petitioner's allegations that he always considered himself to be a United States citizen.
+But it should be noted that the Court also evidence which it other into account the petitioner's allegations he always that contradicted considered himself to be a United States citizen.
+5/